TIMELESS COUNCIL

 -

-Timeless Council will hold dedicated office hours Monday through Friday, allowing students to walk in, share their concerns, feedback, and needs, making sure they are addressed promptly and efficiently.
+Timeless Council holds dedicated office hours Monday through Friday, allowing students to walk in, share their concerns, feedback, and needs, making sure they are addressed promptly and efficiently.
+Timeless Office Hours completed and logged over 2,000 office hours from all 110 council members.

 TIMELESS TRACKER